revenol/LyDROO/README.md

 - [ResourceAllocation](ResourceAllocation.py): Algorithms for resource allocation.

-- [LyDROO.py](LyDROO.py): run this file for LyDROO with DNN implemented on PyTorch.
+- [LyDROO.py](LyDROO.py): run this file for LyDROO with DNN implemented on PyTorch, namely LyDROO (DNN).
-- [LyDROOwithTF2conv.py](LyDROOwithTF2conv.py): run this file for LyDROO with CNN implemented on Tenforflow 2.
+- [LyDROOwithTF2conv.py](LyDROOwithTF2conv.py): run this file for LyDROO with CNN implemented on Tenforflow 2, namely LyDROO (CNN).

 ## Cite this work